How to revise for exams

-When exam season arrives, nerves can soon kick in, which is no surprise given your performance is likely to have a significant bearing on your final degree classification.
+When exam season arrives, nerves can soon kick in, which is no surprise given your performance is likely to have a significant bearing on your final degree result.

 Rest assured that you're not alone, as many students experience anxiety and dread having to sit exams.
 The thought of not performing well on the day can be a huge concern.